erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 in PRNG numbers, but not any of the comfort features that `rand` otherwise offers.

-# More detailsMisc
+# More details

-A new DEVELOPMENT HOWTO guide has been added that describes how to build and test Erlang/OTP when fixing bugs or developing new functionality.
-Testing has been added to the Github actions run for each opened PR so that more bugs are caught earlier when bug fixes and new features are proposed.

-For more details about new features and potential incompatibilities see
+For more details about new features and potential incompatibilities in OTP 25.0 see

     https://erlang.org/download/otp_src_25.0.readme